Colorado Taxes to Pay for Addiction Services

-A new senate bill was signed into law in Colorado this past Wednesday will allow revenue from cannabis sales to go services to help people addicted to opioids.
-This new bill is possible due to a recent revision of state’s statues of taxation of marijuana, which allow for the proceeds to be used, “to treat and provide related services to people with any type of substance use disorder, including those with co-occurring disorders, or to evaluate the effectiveness and sufficiency of substance use disorder services.”
+A new senate bill was signed into law in Colorado that will allow revenue from cannabis sales to go to services to help people addicted to opioids.
+This new bill is possible due to a recent revision of state’s statues of taxation of marijuana, which allow for the proceeds to be used, “[t]o treat and provide related services to people with any type of substance use disorder, including those with co-occurring disorders, or to evaluate the effectiveness and sufficiency of substance use disorder services.”

-The bill provides a half million dollars of cannabis revenue for at least the next two years to go towards the formulation of an effective opioid treatment for people within the state.
+The bill provides a half of a million dollars of cannabis revenue for at least the next two years to go to formulate an effective opioid treatment for people suffering in the state.
 The number of overdose deaths have doubled in Colorado since 2000 and the state has the second highest rate of prescription drug abuse in the country.